xuhantian/xuhantian.github.io/_pages/about.md

 My research interests fall in the areas of pricing and revenue management, supply chain management, and OM-marketing interface.
 I conduct theoretical analysis with basic OR/OM techniques and methodology, particularly dynamic programming, stochastic modeling and optimization, and game theory.

+### Contact

+Department of Industrial Engineering and Decision Analytics, The Hong Kong University of Science and Techonology, Clear Water Bay, Hong Kong SAR